n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 The algorithm for determining the base consonant is

-  - If the syllable starts with "Ra,Halant" and the syllable contains more than one consonant, exclude the starting "Ra" from the list of consonants to be considered.
+  - If the syllable starts with <samp>"Ra,Halant"</samp> and the syllable contains more than one consonant, exclude the starting <samp>"Ra"</samp> from the list of consonants to be considered.
   - Starting from the end of the syllable, move backwards until a consonant is found.
       * If the consonant is the first consonant, stop.
-      * If the consonant is preceded by the sequence "Halant,ZWJ", stop.
+      * If the consonant is preceded by the sequence <samp>"Halant,ZWJ"</samp>, stop.
       * If the consonant has a below-base form, tag it as `POS_BELOWBASE_CONSONANT`, then move to the previous consonant.
       * If the consonant has a post-base form, tag it as `POS_POSTBASE_CONSONANT`, then move to the previous consonant.
-      * If the consonant is a pre-base-reordering "Ra", tag it as `POS_POSTBASE_CONSONANT`, then move to the previous consonant.
+      * If the consonant is a pre-base-reordering <samp>"Ra"</samp>, tag it as `POS_POSTBASE_CONSONANT`, then move to the previous consonant.
       * If none of the above conditions is true, stop.
   - The consonant stopped at will be the base consonant.

 > Note: The algorithm is designed to work for all Indic
 > scripts.
-However, Kannada does not utilize pre-base-reordering "Ra".
+However, Kannada does not utilize pre-base-reordering <samp>"Ra"</samp>.
 >
 > Also, it is important to note that all consonants in Kannada have a
 > post-base form, therefore the backwards-search step will
-> automatically move past them until it reaches either a "Ra,Halant"
+> automatically move past them until it reaches either a <samp>"Ra,Halant"</samp>
 > sequence or the first consonant.
 However, this condition is not the
 > same as the shaping characteristic `BASE_POS_FIRST`, which does not
 > use the above search algorithm at all.